Malaysia at the 2006 Asian Games: Bowling

 Esther Cheah realised her dream by winning a gold medal at the Asian Games, just as her father and Malaysian national coach Holloway Cheah had done in the men's team of five event back in 1978.

 The 20-year-old became the first Malaysian to win the tenpin bowling women's singles with an Asian Games record of 1,444 for a six-game series and an average of 240.7.

 “I trained her very hard for it,” Holloway Cheah said after his daughter's victory.
 “I leave everything with the Lord and I’m very proud for her.
 I knew that she could make it.
 It is the best Asian Games that I have attended in my life.”

 Indonesia's Putty Insavilla Armein had to settle for silver – the first ever medal for her country in women's singles at the Asian Games – despite earlier breaking the eight-year-old record with a total of 1,395.

 However Armein refused to be downhearted after the competition, paying tribute to Cheah instead: “I was not disappointed, she did better today.
 The battle of the day is over.
 My best today was not good enough to earn the gold.

-“I didn’t know I had [set a then record], but I am feeling extremely happy that I did that.
+“I didn’t know I had set a then record, but felt extremely happy that I did that.
 What I did today is my best performance in this event.”

 Angkana Netrviseth claimed the bronze medal – an early present for her 17th birthday on 24 December – with a total of 1,331, three pins better than that of Japanese bowler Kanako Ishimine.

 Esther Cheah also helped Malaysia win the women's team of five crown with a Games record 6,555 total for a six-game series, but had to settle for silver in the all events competition behind Choi Jin A of Korea on Friday 8 December.

 The medals took Cheah's personal haul at Doha 2006 to two gold medals and two silver, the 20-year-old having already become the first Malaysian to win the women's singles and then claimed silver in the women's trios.